FOX5 chief meteorologist Sue Palka stepping aside after 36 years

 “Maury Povich and James Adams anchored our only newscast at 10 p.m. and Ronald Reagan was the President.
 I’ve been here so long I’ve seen the Brood X cicadas emerge three times!”

-With Palka stepping aside from TV weather, it leaves Topper Shutt at WUSA9 as the lone chief meteorologist in D.C. television holding decades of experience.
+With Palka stepping aside from TV weather, it leaves Shutt as the lone chief meteorologist in D.C. television holding decades of experience.
 The other local TV weather giants, Ryan, retired in 2013, while Doug Hill left TV in 2017 before passing away in November.